With Chevron Overturned, Congress May Have to Adapt

 image-5687665

-House Democratic Caucus vice-chair Rep. Ted Lieu (D-Calif.) arrives at a news conference after a meeting at the U.S. Capitol on Sept.
+House Democratic Caucus Vice Chair Rep. Ted Lieu (D-Calif.) arrives at a news conference after a meeting at the U.S. Capitol on Sept.
 19, 2023.
-(Anna Moneymaker/Getty Images)
+Anna Moneymaker/Getty Images

 “It wouldn’t be enough for a statute to say, ‘Never mind Loper Bright, just go back to Chevron.’
 The statute would have to explain what that was supposed to mean.
-But, once you get down to the details, I am doubtful Congress could reach an agreement on what it would like,” Mr. Rabkin said.
+But, once you get down to the details, I am doubtful Congress could reach an agreement on what it would like,” Mr. Rabkin added.

 “Beyond all that, I think there are serious constitutional problems with a statute that tells courts how they should interpret statutes.”